trung-vt/LearningRegularizationParametersForTGV/README.md

 pip install -r requirements.txt
 ```

-To generate data (TODO: Add instructions to generate data):
+To generate data [TODO: Add instructions to generate data]:
+The instructions to generate the data will be added soon.

 ```bash
 ```

-Alternatively, you can download the data from the following link: [TODO: Add link to the data]
+Alternatively, you can download the data from the following link [TODO: Add link to the data]:

-Start training:
+We are waiting for permission from the owner to share the data.
+Once that is done, we will add the link to the data.

+Start training the model: The model can be trained using the script `train.py` in the `scripts/mri` directory.
+For example, to train the model for MRI reconstruction using the TGV regularisation with the config as defined in the `config/example_mri_tgv_config.yaml` file on the CPU, you can run the following command:
 ```bash
 # Assume you are in the root directory of the repository
 # and you have installed the requirements.